NormanBenbrahim/point_of_sale_restaurant/README.md

 }
 ```

+You will get a similar message if there is an overpayment in the request, or not enough quantity in the menu for the menu items

 **Additionally** it wouldn't be a complete POS system if the item quantities didn't update too.
-If you do a GET to menu/1 for example, you will see that the quantities are also changed
+After you add the order, if you do a GET to menu/1 for example, you will see that the quantities are also changed

 ```
 {